 You need to register once you get to Yasin, and police might hassle you.
 There is no official need for security, but the police can get overly protective and officious.

 We’ve heard stories of foreigners being followed by the intelligence, but we had no trouble here.
 Quite the opposite.

 You’ll be escorted from Aliabad onwards by a guard, who will leave you once you arrive in Sost.
 We were hassled a bit by intelligence in Sost–just be firm, ask for their ID, and be wary of who you give your passport to.

 Where to find more information?

 There’s a new Facebook group in town: Backpacking Pakistan.
 It’s specifically oriented towards foreigners traveling to Pakistan, and is admittedly much easier to sift through than the Karakoram Club group.
-We’re active members, as are other bloggers such as Will of The Broke Backpacker and Joan of Against the Compass.
+I’m an active member, as are other bloggers.

 A final note